chewjta/pathfinding-visualizer/README.md

 Welcome to my pathfinding visualizer.
 I built this application to better understand how pathfinding algorithms work and to see them in action !

 To check it out, here's the link: [Pathfinding Visualizer](https://pathfind-alv.netlify.app/)

 ---

-### Algorithms

-Dijkstra's Algorithm: One of the first shortest path first(SPF) algorithm which guarantees the shortest path

-A* Search(without diagonals): A modified version of Dijkstra's Algorithm, it uses heuristics(Manhattan) to guarantee the shortest path much faster than Dijkstra's
-Algorithm

-A* Search(with diagonals): Same as above but much faster as it allows diagonal traversals.
-Uses Euclidean heuristics to guarantee a shorter path.

----